Mortirolo Pass is a 5 stars road in the Italian Alps

 How long does it take to drive Mortirolo Pass?

 To drive the road without stopping will take most people between 50 and 65 minutes.
 The drive offers sweeping views.
 A monument to Marco Pantani was erected in 2006 in Piaz de l’Acqua, 8km from the summit.

-On the summit there's a very narrow road to Aprica.
-It's 28,5km long.
-It climbs up to Passo di Guspessa, Passo di Picco and Monte Padrio, also called Valico di Trivigno.
+At the summit there's a very narrow road to Aprica.
+It's 28,5km long climbing up to Passo di Guspessa, Passo di Picco and Monte Padrio, also called Valico di Trivigno.
 It's extremely dangerous.
-It’s very irregular, asphalted and very steep with some stretches around 20%.
+It’s very irregular, paved and very steep with some stretches around 20%.
 Speed limit to 20 km/h.
 Trucks and semi trucks are forbidden.
 It’s closed in winters and was an old military track.
 It has very nice views.
-Exercise extreme caution when passing on-coming traffic, over-taking and around corners.
-This stretch of road should not be attempted by novice drivers.